drostron/slamdata-docs/source/administration-guide.rst

 5.4 - Token Endpoint
 ~~~~~~~~~~~~~~~~~~~~

-The following is the json representation of a token.
+The following is the JSON representation of a token.

 ::